When the draft decides the game

 Cecilion is one of the few heroes where the draft, not the player, decides whether he was the correct pick.
 His kit has three hard requirements.
 The first is a frontline that can lock targets inside Sanguine Claws long enough for him to dump a full S1 into S3 rotation.
-Tigreal Attack Order, Atlas Fatal Links, Khufra Bouncing Ball, and Minotaur Despair all qualify, because each creates a 1.5+ second CC window Cecilion can exploit.
-Gloo and Belerick do not qualify.
+Tigreal Attack Order, Atlas Fatal Links, Khufra Bouncing Ball, and Minotaur Despair all qualify, because each creates a 1.5-second plus CC window Cecilion can exploit.
+Gloo and Belerick do not qualify because their stun windows are too short for Bats Feast to connect with more than half its bolts.
 The second requirement is either a pocket peel hero (Angela, Diggie, Estes) or a counter-engage frontline (Franco sitting on the backline), because his own kit provides zero escape tools beyond Flicker.
 The third is a slow, teamfight-oriented team comp.
 Pick comps with Natalia and Helcurt will end the game before Lightning Truncheon comes online, and Cecilion is a passenger in that version of the match.

 If your draft has no reliable hard CC, or if the enemy has two or more of the high-mobility assassins listed above with no peel support on your side, Cecilion is the wrong pick.

 Cecilion's entire kit is an argument for delayed gratification.
-Every skill scales with his Total Mana (Bat Impact adds 14% of Max Mana to its landing-point hit and 7% to the path, Sanguine Claws adds 1.2%, each of Bats Feast's 36 bolts adds 0.3%), and his passive Overflowing gives him 10 extra Max Mana and 10 restored Mana on every skill hit, once per second.
-Read that again.
-His damage ceiling rises permanently every time a skill of his connects with an enemy.
+Every skill scales with his Total Mana: Bat Impact adds 14% of Max Mana to its landing-point hit and 7% to the path, Sanguine Claws adds 1.2%, each of Bats Feast's 36 bolts adds 0.3%.
+His passive Overflowing gives him 10 extra Max Mana and 10 restored Mana on every skill hit, once per second.
+His damage ceiling rises permanently every time a skill connects with an enemy.
 There is no other hero in the game whose maximum output is unlocked by the game itself.

 The goal of laning is not kills.
 It is mana.
-Level 1 you take Bat Impact because nothing else matters; wave one is about landing S1 on the minion line twice so you walk into level 2 already carrying +20 Max Mana and 2 Overflowing ticks.
+Level 1 you take Bat Impact because nothing else matters; wave one is about landing S1 on the minion line twice so you walk into level 2 already carrying 20 extra Max Mana and two Overflowing ticks.
 Level 2, take Sanguine Claws only if you are facing a melee mid who can step onto you (Yin, Chou, Guinevere); otherwise keep pumping S1.

 Against a long-range mage (Pharsa, Yve, Xavier), stay at the back of your wave and use Bat Impact's path damage, not the landing hit, to poke.
-The bat deals 85 (+70% TMP) (+7% Max Mana) along its entire path, which means you can fire over your own minions and chunk the enemy without walking into their counter-poke range.
+The bat deals damage along its entire path, which means you can fire over your own minions and chunk the enemy without walking into their counter-poke range.
 The near-landing bonus is a finisher for when someone is already rooted by Sanguine Claws; do not chase it.

 Lightning Truncheon is the item that flips Cecilion from scaling to winning.
 Its Resonate passive fires every 6 seconds: the next damaging skill becomes an AoE nuke for 120% Total Magic Power to up to three enemies, plus a 30% movement speed burst that decays over 2 seconds.
 Layered on top of S1's existing AoE, this means a single Bat Impact now hits for the bat's regular damage plus 120% TMP to everything nearby, with Cecilion sliding forward on the movement burst.
 Complete Truncheon by minute 8 or 9; any later and your teamfight timing slips behind the enemy's first tower push.